benjamin-heasly/gradle-fetch-poc/README.md

 Total time: 3.993 secs
 ```

-# Credit
+# Thanks
-Thanks to [jiraaya](https://jiraaya.wordpress.com/2014/06/05/download-non-jar-dependency-in-gradle/) for the tip about using configuration resolve().
+Thanks to [jiraaya](https://jiraaya.wordpress.com/2014/06/05/download-non-jar-dependency-in-gradle/) for the tip about using the resolve() method of a Gradle configuration.